 Built with recycled materials and welded to withstand the Arizona heat, this project proves that practical solutions can also be creative and cost-effective.
 It’s now a functional and shady workspace that’s ready for anything summer brings!

 This Toyota Land Cruiser got a serious upgrade!
 The owner installed 35-inch tires, but they were rubbing against the frame and sheet metal when turning or flexing.
-To fix this, I performed a frame chop, cutting the frame back about 2 inches and trimming the surrounding sheet metal for better clearance.
+To fix this, I performed a custom frame chop, cutting the frame back about 2 inches and trimming the surrounding sheet metal for better clearance.

 After smoothing everything out, I capped the frame to keep out debris and reinforced the area for durability.
 Now, the owner gets the aggressive look and performance of big tires—without worrying about tire or frame damage when off-roading or making sharp turns in the city.
 Another solid upgrade done right!